jvlaming/RepData_PeerAssessment1/PA1_template.md

 a2$daytype <- as.factor( ifelse(wday(a2$date) %in% c(1,7),"weekend", "weekday" ) )
 ```

-b) Make a panel plot containing a time series plot (i.e. type = "l" ) of the 5?minute interval (x?axis) an dthe average number of steps taken, averaged across all weekday days or weekend days (y?axis)
+b) Make a panel plot containing a time series plot (i.e. type = "l" ) of the 5 minute interval (x axis) an dthe average number of steps taken, averaged across all weekday days or weekend days (y axis)